 - Marinate the beef in soy sauce, vinegar, and garlic.
-It doesn’t have to take long.
-You can do this as the first step then move on to preparing the rest of the ingredients.
-You won’t even notice that 10 minutes have passed!
+It doesn't have to take long.
+You can do this as the first step and then prepare the rest of the ingredients.
+You won't even notice that 10 minutes have passed!

 - Cook the tomato paste by sauteing it with the meat, spices, and fresh tomatoes.
-This deglazes the pan and makes the stew rich and more flavorful.
-Added bonus is the deep dark red color of the sauce making it extra festive for special occasions.
+This deglazes the pan and makes the stew rich and flavorful.
+An added bonus is the deep dark red color of the sauce making it extra festive for special occasions.

-Slow cook the caldereta until the beef is tender.
-You can do this in the oven, stove-top, or even in your slow cooker.
+Slow-cook the caldereta until the beef is tender.
+You can do this in the oven, stovetop, or your slow cooker.